geudde/attic-chest/pages/08.season-7/04.meeting-72/09.philosopher/docs.md

 Till half the spacious Earth beneath you lie,
 Yet all is changing on this fickle ball,
 Like me alternately ye rise and fall
-And envious fate may cut th’upholding string,
+And envious fate may cut th’ upholding string,
 And hurl ye headlong from your lofty swing — ”

 &emsp;Prophetic thought! the words were scarcely spoke,